-Khodorkovsky and the Yukos Affair, which begins and motivates this paper, is now well known amongst observers of the investment regime.
-The political stakes and sums of money are easy to write off as an aberration, but our contention is that it largely symbolizes a broader pattern of extraterritorial arbitrations that turns ISDS into an intra-elite battleground.
+The case is still the largest monetary victory given out under the investment regime, making it well-known amongst participants and observers.
+The political stakes and sums of money are easy to write off as an aberration, but our contention is that it largely symbolizes a broader pattern of extraterritorial arbitrations that turns ISDS into an intra-elite battle-ground.
 We find that 58 of the 723 ISDS cases filed between 1987 and 2015 are extraterritorial arbitrations.
-This means that, in 8% of all known cases, the nominally foreign investor is actually a domestic elite who has routed ownership of their investments through a foreign company.
-Further, due in large part to the behemoth Yukos cases, extraterritorial arbitrations compose 41% of the total damages claimed despite making up only 8% of cases.
+This means that, in 8% of all known cases, the nominally foreign investor is actually a domestic plutocrat who has routed ownership of their investments through a foreign company.
+Further, due in large part to the behemoth Yukos cases,3 extraterritorial arbitrations compose 41% of the total damages claimed despite making up only 8% of cases.4